PmagPy/PmagPy-docs/_sources/resources/survival_skills.md

 The ‘Py’ part of ‘PmagPy’ stands for Python, the language in which all the code is written.
-It is not essential, but it is helpful, to understand a bit about computer operating systems and the Python language when using PmagPy because no one should be using programs as black boxes without understanding what they are doing.
+It is not essential, but it is helpful, to understand a bit about computer operating systems and the Python language when using PmagPy because scientists should seek to understand what the programs they are using are doing rather than treating them as black boxes.
 As all the programs are open source, you have the opportunity to look into them.
 If you understand a bit about how computers work yourself, you will be able to follow along what the programs are doing and even modify them to work better for you.
 In this chapter, you will find a brief introduction to the computer skills necessary for using the programs properly.
 We have tried to make this tutorial operating system independent.
-All the examples should work equally well on Mac OS, Windows and Unix-type operating systems.
+All the examples should work equally well on Mac OS, Windows, and Unix-type operating systems.
 For a more complete explanation of the marvelous world of UNIX, refer to the website at
 <http://www.tutorialspoint.com/unix/unix-quick-guide.htm>.
 For handy